Minimum vertex degree condition for tight Hamiltonian cycles in 3-uniform hypergraphs: Building Hamiltonian cycles in hypergraphs

 Finally, we observe that combining Propositions~\ref{prop:absorbingP} and~\ref{prop:longpath} implies the existence of a Hamiltonian tight cycle in~$H$. \begin{proof}[Proof of Theorem~\ref{thm:main}] Given $\alpha>0$ we choose all auxiliary constants as described above and assume Setup~\ref{setup2}.
-Then Proposition~\ref{prop:longpath} guarantees the existence of an almost spanning cycle~$C$ which contains the absorbing path $P_A$ and covers all but at most $2\theta_*^2n$ vertices.
-Property~\ref{it:PA3} of the absorbing path $P_A$ guaranteed by Proposition~\ref{prop:absorbingP} allows us to absorb the remaining vertices into the cycle.
+Proposition~\ref{prop:absorbingP} yields an absorbing path $P_A$ and then Proposition~\ref{prop:longpath} guarantees the existence of an almost spanning cycle~$C$ which contains the absorbing path $P_A$ and covers all but at most $2\theta_*^2n$ vertices.
+Property~\ref{it:PA3} of the absorbing path $P_A$ allows us to absorb the remaining vertices into the cycle.
 This concludes the proof of Theorem~\ref{thm:main}. \end{proof}

 It is left to prove Propositions~\ref{prop:robust},~\ref{lem:con},~\ref{prop:reservoir},~\ref{prop:absorbingP}, and~\ref{prop:longpath}, which is the content of Sections~\ref{sec:robust}\,--\,\ref{sec:longpath}.